cmecmetrics/cmec-driver/README.md

 cmec-driver run <obs dir> <model dir> <working dir> <list of modules> ...
 - Execute the specified list of modules on the provided observational data, model data, and working data.

+## cmec-driver python
+A python version of the driver can be found under /src.

+Usage is similar to the original C++ cmec-driver.
+From the cmec-driver directory:

+python src/cmec-driver.py register <module dir>

+python src/cmec-driver.py unregister <module name>

+python src/cmec-driver.py list (-all)

+python src/cmec-driver.py run -obs <obs dir> <model dir> <working dir> <list of modules>
+- The -obs directory is optional but other directories are required.